hasura/graphql-engine/docs/graphql/manual/hasura-cli/reference.rst

    * - ``HASURA_GRAPHQL_INSECURE_SKIP_TLS_VERIFY``
      - ``insecure_skip_tls_verify``
-     - Skip verifying SSL certificate for Hasura Endpoint.
+     - Skip verifying SSL certificate for the Hasura endpoint.
 Useful if you have a self-singed certificate and don't have access to the CA cert.

    * - ``HASURA_GRAPHQL_CERTIFICATE_AUTHORITY``
      - ``certificate_authority``
-     - Path to the CA certificate for validating the self-signed certificate for Hasura Endpoint.
+     - Path to the CA certificate for validating the self-signed certificate for the Hasura endpoint.

    * - ``HASURA_GRAPHQL_API_PATHS_QUERY``
      - ``api_paths.query``